WailGree/tech-interview-workbook-cdne/docs/module_advanced_enterprise_csharp.md

 ### ASP.NET Core, WCF

 #### What Is the difference between .NET Core and .NET Standard?
 How do them relate to “classic” .NET?
 .NET Core It is an open-source and cross-platform implementation of .NET.
-It shares many of its characteristics with .NET Framework but there are differences as well which we are going to discuss in a while.
+It shares many of its characteristics with .NET Framework.

 All aspects of .NET Core are open-source including class libraries, runtime, compilers, languages as well as application frameworks. .NET Core also supports C#, Visual Basic and F#.
 It can run the application code with the same behavior on multiple architectures, including x64, x86, and ARM.
 It has a flexible deployment model in which it can be included in the application or installed side-by-side (user-wide or system-wide).